-The ICE Video Library provides excellent visual resources to both faculty and students in physical and occupational therapy curriculum all videos are filmed with actual patients and therapists in real-life treatment settings including acute care, skilled nursing, outpatient, home health and ICU.
-Diagnosis include, musculoskeletal, nervous system, mental & behavioral disorders, respiratory, and pediatrics
+The ICE Video Library provides excellent visual resources to both faculty and students in physical and occupational therapy curriculum.
+All videos are filmed with actual patients and therapists in real-life treatment settings including acute care, skilled nursing, outpatient, home health and ICU.

 Includes information on more than 1,600 medical disorders and concepts.
 Each article includes in-depth discussion of causes, symptoms, diagnosis, treatments, procedures, and other related topics.
 Written for a general audience with an authoritative tone.